EDWARD GOLDSMITH jnr (1836-1883)

 Although just five years old, Edward was listed in the UK Census of 1841.

-Edward Goldsmith may have attended The Amicable School established by wealthy sea captains at St Mary's Rotherhithe.
-The school master lived and taught his pupils in this little house where he also taught his pupils.
+Edward Goldsmith jnr may have attended The Amicable School established by sea captains at St Mary's Rotherhithe.
+The school master lived there in this little house where he also taught his pupils.

 The Amicable School, St Mary's, Rotherhithe

 If Edward Goldsmith jnr attended school at Rotherhithe while still a small child, by his teens he was enrolled at the Hutchins School, Hobart.
 The Hutchins School recorded his date of birth on admission as 12th Dec.
 1837, a full year later than the ODM record (above) of birth on 12 Dec.
 1836 and christening on 24th December 1836, an error perhaps made at enrolment.